Alzheimer’s wandering is dangerous

 - Using pressure-sensitive alarm mats (like this) next to their bed to alert you if they get up at night

 Important: Be aware of fire safety needs for everyone in the house.
 Make sure all locks are easily accessible to people without cognitive impairment.
-Doors should be able to be opened quickly in case of emergency.
+Doors should still be able to be opened quickly in case of emergency.

 2. Camouflage doors that lead outside